 Like with my theme, I made a mistake with the initial one that I chose.
 The author recommended what I consider are some shady techniques to build a following on Pinterest (well, some things that just aren’t for me) and I never even got off the ground with that course.
 Then I started a free course by Pinning Perfect, and the techniques made so much sense to me that I signed up for the full paid course.

 Pinning Perfect is taught by Melissa Culbertson and Anna Luther, who both often have the inside scoop on Pinterest changes, what actually helps and doesn’t with the algorithm, etc. Plus, they are also active in the private Facebook group, access to which comes with the course.
 Within just a few weeks of taking the course and implementing their techniques, I had a huge upswing in traffic from Pinterest.
-Not only that, but I was able to save tons of time from manual pinning that I was doing before.
 This has been one of my most worthwhile purchases.

 A Pinterest tool that I happily pay for and love is Tailwind.
 I tried manual pinning for awhile, but just couldn’t keep up with it, especially with my full time job.
 I love the scheduling features, of course, but I REALLY love the analytics that come with Tailwind, which allow me to see which pins and boards are performing the best, and focus on those.
 And of course- Tailwind Tribes, which let me both contribute to and support fellow bloggers.
 I did pay for an use a different Pinterest scheduling tool for awhile, but I found it complicated and really didn’t have great results with it- but I can enthusiastically recommend Tailwind!